 “The difference between Australopithecus and humans is much less than everyone expected” said Lovejoy.
 “Upright walking and running were pretty advanced at 3.6 million years ago, and they didn’t change much over the next two million years.
 Most of the changes in that period of time took place elsewhere.”

-The report itself does almost nothing to justify the preferred attribution.
-It compares the fossil chiefly with two known species, A. afarensis as represented by Lucy (who, although diminutive, was herself a human being) and Homo sapiens.
-As often as not, the comparisons show that Kadanuumuu was more similar to Homo than to Lucy.
-Over 5 feet tall, erect, capable of running and little different from the Homo fossils known from two million years later, Kadanuumuu appears to have been, as his nickname signifies, just a big man.
+The report itself does almost nothing to justify the attribution, comparing the fossil chiefly with two known species, A. afarensis as represented by Lucy (who, although diminutive, was a human being) and Homo sapiens.
+As often as not, the comparisons show that Kadanuumuu was more similar to Homo than to Lucy, a later Homo.
+Over 5 feet tall, erect and capable of running, Kadanuumuu appears to have been, as his nickname signifies, just a big man.